patrick204nqh/mindmaps/docs/english/vocabulary/a1/index.md

 - [Time & Dates](time_dates.md): Learn how to talk about time, dates, and days of the week.
 - [Transportation](transportation.md): Get familiar with transportation-related vocabulary.
 - [Weather & Seasons](weather_seasons.md): Talk about the weather and seasons with these words and phrases.
-- [Occupations & Professions](occupations_professions.md): Learn common job titles and related vocabulary.
+- [Occupations](occupations.md): Learn common job titles and related vocabulary.

 By exploring these topics, you'll build a strong foundation in **everyday English communication**.
 Dive into each one to grow your vocabulary step by step!